danielholmes/coc-base-analyser/README.md

    - see spike dragons base

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered
- - min compartments should only count compartments with buildings inside them

- - Generalise getAnalysisByClanCodePlayerIdAndLayout and getVillageByClanCodePlayerIdAndLayout . scalatic "Or" class might work well for error conditions
-   - error texts in summary should be converted to json
-   - error texts in html should be in small error html wrapper page

  - static analysis

  - analysis performance, currently too slow